Common Pool Pump Problems And How To Fix Them

 Is it worth fixing a pool pump?

 A pool pump might be worth fixing if it is something simple.
-But if it needs new bearings, particularly if it is 5 or more years old, then it is probably not worth it.
+But if it needs new bearings, particularly if it is five or more years old, then it is probably not worth it.

 What causes a pool pump to burn out?